SquareGPS/navixy-api/docs/backend-api/how-to/get-tracker-list.md

 # How to get tracker list

-Now we [have a hash](./get-session-hash.md) — let's start with essential basics.
+Now we [have a hash of an API key](./get-api-key.md) — let's start with essential basics.

 Navixy has tracking device as a main unit, so most requests would require you to specify one or several tracker ids.
 You can receive a list of all trackers in user's account with [tracker/list](../resources/tracking/tracker/index.md#list)